SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Policy-WG/Docs/GoogleDocs/1g-INSEasp4TsEWgGQSoTIxe-KLX79tXqzF3rhWbSI3M/doc-with-comments.md

 **Implementation Start Time** - The designated date and time when the mandatory policy will begin to be enforced.
 This provides a clear timeline for preparation and ensures that all stakeholders are aware of when compliance is expected to start.

+**Implementation End Time** - When policy will end to check back again assess the effect of the policy.
+Considering the first ratification more of an experimentation.